pichfl/NoMoreiTunes/README.markdown

 # NoMoreiTunes

+**Safari Extensions require a signed macOS app now, which makes it too much effort to continue this extension.
+It was nice while it lasted.
+Thanks for droping by.**

-Preventing iTunes Preview and App Store pages in Safari from launching iTunes since 2010.
+Prevented iTunes Preview and App Store pages in Safari from launching iTunes from 2010 to 2018.

 ## Changelog